johnwarden/deliberati/content/post/2023-03-11-review-of-bayesian-inference.md

 ## Beliefs as Joint Probability Distributions

-The key to the power of Bayesian inference is that it tells us exactly how a rational being should update their belief in one thing (the probability that the Duke or Count did it), after learning another thing (the Countess is dead).
-The logic shown in the charts above is inescapable: if Holme's prior beliefs are those in the first column of charts above, then his posteriors *must* be those in the second column.
-Anything else would be irrational.
+The key to the power of Bayesian inference is that it tells us exactly how a rational being should update their belief in one thing (the Duke or Count did it), after learning another thing (the Countess is dead), given their prior beliefs.

-Inferring one thing from another thing is only possible here because the prior beliefs are beliefs in **combinations** of propositions, not individual propositions.
+Inferring one thing from another thing is only possible here because Holmes' prior beliefs are beliefs in **combinations** of propositions, not just individual propositions.
 Holmes' prior beliefs are not simply that *there is a 75% chance that the Duke did it* or *there is a 50% chance that the Duchess is dead*.
 If his beliefs were so simple, learning that the Duchess was murdered would not tell Holmes anything about whether it was the Duke or the Count that did it.

-Rather his beliefs are a joint probability distribution telling is the probability of **combinations** of propositions (e.g. the Countess is Dead + the Duke did).
-And in this join distribution, there is positive correlation between the Duchess being dead and Count having done it.
-It is these correlations that encode the knowledge that enables Homes to make inferences about the culprit upon learning of the Duchess's death.
+Rather his beliefs are about **combinations** of propositions (e.g. *the Countess is Dead and the Duke did*).
+His beliefs form a **joint probability distribution** that encodes the knowledge that enables Holmes to make inferences about the culprit upon learning of the Duchess's death.

-I think that understanding prior beliefs as a belief in a join probability distribution is key to understanding Bayesian Inference.
+I think that understanding prior beliefs a joint probability distribution is key to understanding Bayesian Inference.

 <!--
 ## Proportional Reallocation